google-research/sunds/docs/intro.md

 `keep_img_dim=False` control whether to return examples batched at the pixel or the image level.

+### Using existing tasks

+The easiest way to get started training a model is to use one of the existing `sunds.task`.
+Look at the documentation for specific task:

+*   [sunds.task.Nerf](nerf.md): To extract ray origins/positions as well as
+    applying various normalizations.

 ### Creating a task

 There are 2 ways of creating a Task.